dugurden/test/README.md

-This is our readme instructions
+This is our readme instructions with some changes